helidon-io/helidon/docs/mp/guides/jbatch.md

 ```

 > [!NOTE]
-> This guide assumes you are familiar with the [Jakarta Batch project specification](https://projects.eclipse.org/projects/ee4j.batch) from the Eclipse Foundation project site.
+> This guide assumes you are familiar with the [Jakarta Batch project specification][jakarta-batch-project-specification] from the Eclipse Foundation project site.

 ## Dependencies